 Deciding where to live will play a significant role in the success of an expat’s experience in Milan.
 The city is divided into nine administrative zones or boroughs that branch out from the historic centre of the city.

-The neighbourhood an expat chooses will depend on a number of factors, including budget, proximity to one’s workplace and the availability of public transport connections, family situation, and of course personal preferences.
+The neighbourhood an expat chooses will depend on a number of factors, including a budget, proximity to one’s workplace, availability of public transport connections, family situation and, of course, personal preferences.

 Expats with a generous budget will have their pick of luxury homes in the fashionable centre of Milan.
 The benefits of living in Centro Storico, located in Zone 1, include access to a wealth of entertainment options and the opportunity for immersion in Milan’s rich history and culture.
 The downsides are that rental prices here are among the highest in the city, the apartments are small and the streets fill up with tourists.

 Brera is a wealthy area in Zone 1 with an artsy and bohemian atmosphere.
 The area is popular among single professionals and young couples with high disposable incomes.
 Residents have easy access to a large number of facilities including grocery stores, boutiques, restaurants and bars, but rent is expensive.

 This part of Zone 3 attracts younger expats and is home to a number of university campuses.
 It’s a vibrant neighbourhood with affordable but attractive accommodation and a wide range of entertainment options.
 The students can get a bit rowdy, though, so families might prefer to give this area a miss.

 Those looking for a family-friendly neighbourhood popular with expats should try Porta Venezia in Zone 3.
 The area is incredibly diverse and expats will find Milanese pensioners living alongside students and small families.
 Residents have public transport and cheap shopping opportunities at their fingertips, but the area can get busy.